r-lib/vctrs/tests/testthat/_snaps/list-transpose.md

     Condition
       Error in `foo()`:
-      ! `x[[2]]` must be a vector, not a <lm> object.
+      ! `x[[2]]` must be a vector, not a <lm> object. x Detected incompatible scalar S3 list.
+To be treated as a vector, the object must explicitly inherit from <list> or should implement a `vec_proxy()` method.
+Class: <lm>. i If this object comes from a package, please report this error to the package author. i Read our FAQ about creating vector types (`?vctrs::howto_faq_fix_scalar_type_error`) to learn more.

 # `x` being a list subclass can't affect the transposition